Genesis: Basic Immutable Truths for Public ServantsDownload Study

 I trust this study will prove to be practical and helpful.
-It is my prayer that together, God will grant us a movement for Christ among public servants nationwide in the years to come.
-It is toward that end that we labor.
+My prayer is that together, God will grant us a movement for Christ among public servants nationwide in the years to come.
+Toward that end, we labor.

 Read on, my friend!

 The book of Genesis is foundational for developing a biblical worldview.
-It sets the stage for the sixty-five following books of the Bible.
-Herein the big questions of life are answered: questions regarding the meaning of one’s existence cannot be answered satisfactorily apart from revelation regarding the origins of life.
-But the opening chapters of Genesis are not limited to just that.
+This book sets the stage for the 65 following books of the Bible.
+Herein the big issues of life are answered.
+Questions regarding the meaning of our existence cannot be answered satisfactorily apart from revelation regarding the origins of life.
+But the opening chapters of Genesis are not limited only to that subject.
 Genesis has much to say about various complex issues that face public servants today.

 II.
 COMMUNICATION AND PERSONABLENESS

 To manifest these attributes is to be godly.
 God in His triune being was sufficient and fulfilled in and by His own nature, but He nonetheless reached out and created, meaning He volitionally engaged others.
-So should you and I — even if they are in rebellion to the person of God and His worldview.
+So should you and I—even if those we engage are in rebellion to the person of God and His worldview.
 God’s creative acts were certainly not predicated on man’s responsiveness.
 Genesis 1:1 reveals pre-creational attributes of God that are to be emulated by man.

 In addition to these communicable attributes of God, this profound first verse unveils at least six broadly qualifiable characteristics of God that should not go unnoticed.